SonarQube Server

 Portfolio PDF updated for Clean as You Code EEDCE

-In SonarQube 9.3, the Clean as You Code method arrived in Enterprise Edition Portfolios.
+In SonarQube Server 9.3, the Clean as You Code method arrived in Enterprise Edition Portfolios.
 Now it's reflected throughout the Portfolio PDF as well.
 So the communication about New Code is consistent across the board: from project to Portfolio to PDF.

 Enterprise Edition | Data Center Edition